lorforlinux/docs.beagleboard.io/intro/support/getting-started.rst

 	1. Windows Driver Certification warning may pop up two or three times.
 Click "Ignore", "Install" or "Run".
 	2. To check if you're running 32 or 64-bit Windows see `this <https://support.microsoft.com/en-us/topic/determine-whether-your-computer-is-running-a-32-bit-version-or-64-bit-version-of-the-windows-operating-system-1b03ca69-ac5e-4b04-827b-c0c47145944b>`_.
 	3. On systems without the latest service release, you may get an error (0xc000007b).
-In that case, please install the following and retry: https://www.microsoft.com/en-us/download/confirmation.aspx?id=13523
+In that case, please perform the following and retry: https://answers.microsoft.com/en-us/windows/forum/all/windows-10-error-code-0xc000007b/02b74e7d-ce19-4ba4-90f0-e16e8d911866
 	4. You may need to reboot Windows.
 	5. These drivers have been tested to work up to Windows 10